 Think of your electronic data base.

-On this track, we discussed three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
+In this section, we discussed three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
 These risks for boundary breaking due to the sharing of HIPAA approved information on the internet include: nationwide database; hackers; and errors in correspondence.

-On the next track, we will examine three changes in ethical boundaries in regards to the disclosure of raw test-data.
+In the next section, we will examine three changes in ethical boundaries in regards to the disclosure of raw test-data.
 These three test-data boundary changes include: shift in standards; effects of HIPAA; and protecting test security.

 Ethics CEUs QUESTION 2